What is medical acupuncture?

 Acupuncture has been found to be particularly useful in resolving physical problems related to tension, stress, and emotional conditions.

 The number of treatments needed differs from person to person.
 For complex or long-standing conditions, 1 to 2 treatments per week for several months may suffice.
 For acute problems, fewer visits are typically required.
-I recommend seasonal visits for optimal health.
+Seasonal visits are recommended for optimal health.

-Your initial acupuncture visit will be 1 hour (at a cost of $125) and the subsequent visits will be 30 to 45 minutes (at a cost of $100).
+Your initial acupuncture visit will be 45 minutes to 1 hour (at a cost of $125) and the subsequent visits will be 30 to 45 minutes (at a cost of $100).
 Payment is expected at time of visit.

-*Please note that as of lately we now accept insurance, if your insurance covers acupuncture.
+*Please note: we do accept insurance if your insurance covers acupuncture.
 We will provide you with the appropriate documentation to submit to your insurance provider.

 Oncology acupuncture is a new field of research.
-Recent advances from published clinical trials have added evidence to support the use of acupuncture for management of symptoms such as pain, nausea and vomiting, radiation induced dry mouth, chemotherapy induced peripheral neuropathy, fatigue, and anxiety.
-This improvement in the quality of life can be beneficial for the cancer patient and cancer survivor.
+Recent advances from published clinical trials have added evidence to support the use of acupuncture for management of symptoms such as pain, nausea & vomiting, radiation induced dry mouth, chemotherapy-induced peripheral neuropathy, fatigue, and anxiety.
+These improvements in the quality of life can be beneficial for cancer patients and cancer survivors.